Installation

 gcc --version # Should show 13.x or higher

-Build fails on Humble with httplib::StatusCode has not been declared
+Build fails on Humble with Could not find cpp-httplib >= 0.14

 Cannot find ros2_medkit packages after build